Voronenko/loki-aws-backend-playground/README.md

 aws --endpoint-url http://minio.lvh.voronenko.net:9000 s3 cp docker-compose.yml s3://mybucket
 ```

+## Scope of the demo.

+Demo illustrates running loki in two different modes:

+### S3 + DynamoDB

+In that scenario - log chunks are stored on a AWS S3 compatible storage, and index is stored in AWS DocumentDB.
+Corresponding configuration file `rootfs/etc/loki/loki-local-config-dynamodb.yml`

+Presence of the DynamoDB, which also adds additional cost of ownership might be additional point to consider.

+### Pure S3 using BoltDB Shipper

+BoltDB Shipper lets you run Loki without any dependency on NoSQL stores for storing index.
+It locally stores the index in BoltDB files instead and keeps shipping those files to a shared object store i.e the same object store which is being used for storing chunks.
+It also keeps syncing BoltDB files from shared object store to a configured local directory for getting index entries created by other services of same Loki cluster.
+This helps run Loki with one less dependency and also saves costs in storage since object stores are likely to be much cheaper compared to cost of a hosted NoSQL store or running a self hosted instance of Cassandra.

+Corresponding configuration file `rootfs/etc/loki/loki-local-config.yml`

 ## Known issues

 ### Large number of small files in S3 bucket